piglovesyou/yyy/README.md

-## YYY
+## YYYY

 ### What

-Another web client of [Japanese Yahoo!
-Auction service](https://auctions.yahoo.co.jp/)
+Yet another Yan Yan Yahuoku, another web client of [Japanese Yahoo!
+Auction service](https://auctions.yahoo.co.jp/).

 ### Why

-It's hard to list **only newly posted articles** in Yahoo!
+It's hard to list **only articles newly posted** in Yahoo!
 Auction.
-It provides a notification system on specific keywords, but some articles need to be checked up every time, in such as apparel category.
+It provides a notification system on specific keywords, but some kinds need to be checked up for every pictures, in such as apparel category.

 ### How

-Twitter login + Redis storage.
-You can list articles in YYY and **archive** them to not be listed anymore, so that you can always list new products.
+JSDom scraping + Twitter login + Redis storage.
+You can query articles in YYYY and **archive** them to not be listed anymore, so that you can always list new products.

 #### Technology Stack